Skip to main content

 Step 1.
 Immediate action

-Deprecation affects only the current master version, in other words, the deprecation only becomes effective after the next major release.
+Deprecation affects only the current main version, in other words, the deprecation only becomes effective after the next major release.

 • If the function is not a member of a class (in other words, it is an independent function), it should be moved, with its PHPDoc and all comments, to lib/deprecatedlib.php, which is included everywhere.
 If the function is a class member, it will need to be deprecated in its current location.